-The best OnePlus phones prove that there's choice beyond the Apple-Samsung duopoly when it comes to picking a new smartphone.
+The best OnePlus phones give you another suite of solid options that aren't Apple or Samsung.
 In less than a decade, OnePlus has grown from a little-known start-up to a phone maker with a fierce following that can release devices capable of challenging the best phones out there.

 OnePlus pulls off this feat by cramming as many premium features into its phones as possible, while still offering devices that cost less than comparable phones from Apple and Samsung.
 In recent years, the cost of OnePlus flagships has crept up, so OnePlus pivoted, introducing the budget Nord lineup, which still manages to pack a few top features into inexpensive handsets.

 The launch of OnePlus Nord phones has created some overcrowding in the company's product lineup.
 To help alleviate the confusion, we've ranked the best OnePlus phones that the company still says and that we've reviewed.
 Whether its the latest models or holdovers from a previous year, there's a OnePlus phone that will fit your needs.

 What are the best OnePlus phones right now?

 The OnePlus 10 Pro is the best OnePlus phone currently available, thanks to a display that adjusts its refresh rate based on your current activity.
 It has much improved cameras over previous OnePlus phones and offer 65W charging.
 Best of all, it's $899.
 However, the OnePlus 10T is right around the corner.

 If you don’t want to pay up for the OnePlus 10 Pro, consider a phone from the OnePlus Nord lineup of budget phones.
 The best OnePlus phone value available in the U.S. is the OnePlus Nord N10 5G, which boasts superior specs to the newer OnePlus Nord N200 5G.
 In other parts of the world, the OnePlus Nord 2 is available, and it’s the best budget OnePlus phone.